Ma3Route/node-pothole/README.md

 <a name="p-constructor"></a>
 #### p = new Pothole(options)

-Returns a new *pothole* instance, if a valid window is defined.
+Returns a new `Pothole` instance, if a valid window is defined.
 Otherwise, throws an error.

 Parameters: